caelumpirata/Kubernetes/git_workflow.md

 >>
 >> why??
 >>
->> answer is to make your local code match with the `main` brach in the git,
+>> answer is to make your local code match with the `main` branch in the git,
 >>
 >>  your another colleagues might have made some changes while working in same project while you were away !
 >>